jsiudowski/HotelRegistrySystemCS270/hotelsystem/NOTES.md

 To access the db, username=root.
 Password is in the discord, or the application properties file.
 I tried including application.properties to .gitignore, but I'm incompetent.
 Trying to compile doesn't work, it provides the error that the Employee class doesn't share the same name as the file??

+I've added entity tags to every single java class.
+Every entity needs to declare or inherit an @Id property.
+I'm adding Ids that can be changed in the future, I just need them to at least have Spring boot properly.
+The app compiles but it errors out because of this.
+Room.java needs some form of foreign key declaration.